aguadotzn/SaturdaysAI/README.md

 </p>

 ## Acknowledgements
-Thanks to all the SaturdaysAI team for pushing us during these 16 weeks (from February 2024 to June 2024).
+Thanks to all the [SaturdaysAI](https://saturdays.ai/) team for pushing us during these 16 weeks (from February 2024 to June 2024).
 Thanks also to [MOLAB](https://molab.es/) (Mathematical Oncology Laboratory) for the fantastic work they are doing.

+We achieve our goal with teamwork and a lot of help from our [coordinator](http://linkedin.com/in/sofía-gonzález-arias), instructors, mentors, the [organizers](https://asociacionbigdata.es/) of SaturdaysAI Asturias, our [hosts](https://www.uniovi.es/), and, again, the wonderful people at [MOLAB](https://molab.es/).

 ## License

 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.
-Copyright (c) 2024 Adrián.
+Copyright (c) 2024